Skip to content

 BMW X1 in grey (iX1)

 BMW has a proud history of building sports saloons, so petrolheads might get upset that an SUV is now one of its best cars.
 The BMW X1 is the real deal, however.
 It has plenty of practicality for a family of four, and its compact footprint means it's still easy to park in tight urban spaces.
 And none of that vital 'BMW-ness' has been sacrificed from the driving experience – it's still sharp around corners and utterly unflappable over uneven roads, nor does it punish you over bumps and rough surfaces.
-Every engine option is reasonably punchy, and you'll now find fuel-sipping plug-in-hybrid versions and a fully electric iX1 with a 293-mile range.
+Every engine option is reasonably punchy, and you'll now find fuel-sipping plug-in hybrid versions and a fully electric iX1 with a 293-mile range.

 Browse used BMW X1 cars or read our BMW X1 review

-Mercedes A-Class
+Mercedes C-Class

-Mercedes A-Class in yellow
+Mercedes C-Class in black

-Audi A4
+Audi A6

-Audi A4 in blue
+Audi A6 in blue

 Volkswagen ID.7